dmahoner/Breast-Cancer_app/README.md

 # Machine Learning Models
 This app initially is trained on 5 supervised learning models:
-Random Forest,
+- Random Forest
-Support Vector Machine,
+- Support Vector Machine
-Gradient Boosting,
+- Gradient Boosting
-K-Nearest Neighbors,
+- K-Nearest Neighbors
-Linear Regression
+- Linear Regression
 These models use the nine previously listed features to predict whether or not a reccurence will happen.

 # Model performance